 Snapshot: Balance transfer credit card vs. personal loan

 |Balance Transfer Credit Cards

-||Better for smaller debt that can be paid off in full in a shorter amount of time||Better for larger amounts of debt that may take years to pay off|
+||Smaller debt that can be paid off completely in a shorter amount of time||Larger amounts of debt that may take years to pay off|

-|Repayment terms||Need to pay the balance in full by the end of the 0% APR period||Need to make fixed payments each month for the entirety of the loan|
+|Repayment terms||Pay the balance in full by the end of the introductory period to avoid accruing interest||Make fixed payments each month for the entirety of the loan|

-||Likely will need a good to excellent credit score to get approved||Likely will need a good credit score, but bad-credit loans are also available|
+||Good to excellent credit score required||Good credit score preferred, but bad-credit loans are also available|